 For homes with central heat and air, up to 42 percent of energy costs go toward maintaining a comfortable temperature.

 - Using a ceiling fan requires less energy than air conditioning and can let you adjust your thermostat without making you feel any hotter.
+In winter, use space heaters to add extra comfort to the room you're in.

 - ENERGY STAR windows can lower your energy bills by 12 percent, and you may even be eligible for an income tax credit if you add them to your home.
 If you can’t afford new windows, seal any gaps around windows and doors.